laravel/docs/sail.md

 MONGODB_URI=mongodb://${MONGODB_USERNAME}:${MONGODB_PASSWORD}@mongodb:27017
 ```

-For seamless integration of MongoDB with your application, you can install the [package maintained by MongoDB](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/).
+For seamless integration of MongoDB with your application, you can install the [official package maintained by MongoDB](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/).

 To connect to your application's MongoDB database from your local machine, you may use a graphical interface such as [Compass](https://www.mongodb.com/products/tools/compass).
-By default, the MongoDB database is accessible at `localhost` port `27017`, with authentication only if you modified the `MONGODB_USERNAME` and `MONGODB_PASSWORD` environment variables.
+By default, the MongoDB database is accessible at `localhost` port `27017`.

 <a name="redis"></a>
 ### Redis